 Great Lakes student loan forgiveness means that your debt (or part of a debt) has been canceled.
 In other words, you are no longer required to pay for it.

 Although it is believed by so many that any student loan can qualify for loan forgiveness, practically it is only government-issued or backed loans that qualify for forgiveness.

 Thus, the widely publicized forgiveness programs do not apply to any privately issued loans, like those from commercial banks or private student loan lenders.

 In some cases, borrowers may be able to get their loans forgiven or canceled.
 Individuals who want their loans forgiven must apply and may have to continue making payments until their application is approved.

 Great Lakes company is a student loan servicer with its headquarter office address in Wisconsin, Madison in the United State of America.
 It is a private company that issues government-backed service loans to students per their contract with the Federal government.

-It was estimated that over 8 million students in the USA have borrowed about $251.2 billion in Great Lakes student loans as of 31st March 2019.
+It was reported by the federal student loan portfolio, that over 8 million students in the USA have borrowed about $251.2 billion in Great Lakes student loans as of 31st March 2019.
 However, it’s noteworthy to state that in 2018, another loan servicer called Nelnet bought the Great Lakes company.